-In a current environment work from home is the new normal.
-Ensuring your office space at home is optimized for productivity, comfort, and mental wellbeing is more important than ever.
+In the current environment, work from home is the new normal, and ensuring your office space at home is optimized for productivity, comfort, and mental wellbeing is more important than ever.
 Work from home ergonomics are essential when this is where we spend so much of our time – and an effectively personalized space customized for your convenience will have a drastic positive effect on your productivity and happiness.

 Work from Home Ergonomics: Physical Space

 The physical aspect of work from home ergonomics is typically the most easily solved.
-Creating an efficient personal workspace may seem challenging, but critical, to your success.
+Creating an efficient personal workspace may seem challenging, but is ultimately critical to your success.

 Ensure that your work from home space has all the equipment your typical office space does, if not more due to the changed environment.
 A comfortably arranged desk, chair, sufficient lighting, and tech accessories can drastically improve your work from home experience.
 If you typically utilize a mouse or multiple monitors at work, make a point to bring these accessories home with you, or invest in new ones – mimicking your typical productivity environment will benefit you in the long run.

 Additionally, a designated office location, separated from any housemates or family members, where you can guarantee yourself the peace, quiet, and space necessary to get the job done is extremely beneficial.
 If your living space is already fully occupied, investigate repurposing one of the current rooms – even a simple work-designated corner of your bedroom can create the right atmosphere.

 The acronym N.E.W. can help remind you to keep essential work from home ergonomic concepts in mind.
 Holding this acronym and its meaning in mind will help you maintain productivity and even reduce the risk of a potential injury during your time away from your typical office.